-- Push the slot door in with the PC Card. - Align the card with a slot and insert the card into the slot until it locks in place.
+- 1. If the "Slot Guard" is in place, remove it. - 2.
+Align the card with a slot and insert the card into the slot until it locks in place.
+See "Using PC Cards" on page 38.

-Windows automatically assigns computer resources (such as communication ports and memory addresses) to a PC Card installed in your computer.
+Windows automatically assigns computer resources (such as communication ports and memory addresses) to the PC Card installed in your computer.